 In October 2015, we filed an investigational new drug (IND) application for CPI-444 for treatment of several solid tumor types.
-We plan to begin a large expansion cohort for CPI-444 in the first quarter of 2016.
+In January 2016, we began enrolling patients in a large expansion cohort for CPI-444.
 This Phase 1/1b clinical trial is designed to examine safety, tolerability, biomarkers and preliminary efficacy of CPI-444, both as a single agent and in combination with Genentech's atezolizumab (MPDL3280A), and will include patients with different types of solid tumors enrolled in disease-specific cohorts.